Bathroom | May 9, 2024

 First, Try Using a Sink Plunger

-We know you’re anxious to learn how a garden hose will unclog your drain.
+We know you’re anxious to learn how a garden hose will unclog a shower drain.
 But we’d be remiss if we didn’t first recommend the easiest remedy.

 The following will only take about 10 to 15 minutes of your time.